 Lastly, despite being the most interesting character, I had a lot of trouble coming to terms with Parker.
 Fairly early on, he commits a rather coldblooded act, something that cannot be taken back.
 The other characters never really let him live it down, which is good, but as I got to know him more and more it increasingly felt like he had done something out of character.
 There wasn’t anything to suggest this actually had to happen either, except that some other more interesting developments do depend on it occurring.
-Forcing an event just for the convenience of something later on feels too contrived though, and it never really stopped bugging me.
+Forcing an event just for the convenience of something later on feels too contrived though, and this kept bugging me.
 It felt wrong that I liked him, knowing what he was capable of, but not in a way that reflected complexity of character.

 The Night Will Find Us had its problems, and certainly didn’t blow me away, but it was still an enjoyable horror read, aided most by how much it was able to keep me guessing through a good portion of the story, alongside some genuinely effective moments of gruesome violence and dread.
 Each character was decently fleshed out and nuanced too, none of them feeling to me like just monster fodder.
 How elements of the cosmic horrors in the story were explored may have left me unsatisfied, but they were also intriguing enough that I would be excited about reading a follow-up, whether prequel or sequel.
 Imperfect but worth checking out.

 My Rating: 3 out of 5